coreos/tectonic-docs/Documentation/install/rhel/installing-workers.md

 This will download the relevant dependencies and then prompt to validate the GPG key installed by the `tectonic-release` RPM.

-It is important to keep the Kubelet version in sync with the cluster's Tectonic version.
+The Kubelet version must be kept in sync with the cluster's Tectonic version.
 To prevent incorrect `yum update` commands from updating the version, disable the Tectonic repo by writing `enabled=0` into:

 ```
 /etc/yum.repos.d/tectonic.repo